Shreeraj0714/Card/README.md

 # Card
-A stylish and interactive Card UI website designed using HTML, CSS, and JavaScript.
+A stylish and interactive Card website designed using HTML and CSS.
 This project showcases beautiful, responsive cards that can be used for profiles, product displays, portfolios, or any informational content.